Enock-ackaah/Enock-ackaah/README.md

 matplotlib, ggplot2, SAS, SPSS, Minitab, Power BI, Tableau, and Microsoft Excel

 ## Education

-- **M.S. in Applied Statistics — Machine Learning and Data Science**
-  Georgia State University — Expected May 2028

 - **M.S. in Statistics**
   The University of Akron — May 2026